avramescumarian/telemetry-logging/readme.md

 ### Features
 - **Multiple Log Levels**: Supports `DEBUG`, `INFO`, `WARN`, and `ERROR` log levels.
 - **Transaction Logging**: Group related log entries with a unique `TraceID` for easier tracking.
-- **Multiple Drivers**: Logs can be output to the CLI, file, Syslog, database, Elasticsearch, HTTP, Kafka, and Graylog.
+- **Multiple Drivers**: Logs can be output to the CLI, file, Syslog, database, Elasticsearch, HTTP, Kafka.
 - **Configurable**: Logging is configurable via a JSON config file, allowing easy setup without modifying the core code.
 - **Extensible**: New drivers can be added easily without changing the core logging logic.